Radnom-g/ECS-Test/README.md

 	- a way to say 'use SpriteComponent for collision'?
 - TreeSystem that maintains tree structure and adds/removes children, move this logic out of TreeComponent
 - high level ISystem enum state so that systems know if they are early-tick/tick/late-tick/render state and bool for if they have ticked this frame?
+- Perhaps 'teleportedThisFrame' could be a boolean on TransformSystem (stores if the transform has teleported and should NOT lerp visuals)

+- Add a DebugSystem that renders extra debug info! text about entity/comp count, renders collision volumes, etc.

 FUTURE TODO:
 - Have World create all the Components that make sense (ECS World creates Tree/Timer/etc, ECS_SFML World creates Transform, Velocity, Render components/systems)